MapleWheels/ModdingToolkit/ModdingToolkit/README.md

 ## For C# Developers: How to Use - Assembly Plugin System.

 #### Note: this mod requires [LuaCsForBarotrauma](https://steamcommunity.com/workshop/filedetails/?id=2559634234) installed with Client-Side Lua enabled.
+#### NOTE2: Not all features are implemented, see beginning of this README for details.

 1. Download a copy of the Release Assemblies package.
 2. Create a CSharp Solution in the IDE of your Choice with two projects, one for the Client and one for the Server.
 This project should be setup as described in the [CsForBarotrauma](https://evilfactory.github.io/LuaCsForBarotrauma/cs-docs/html/index.html) documentation.